Commanders fire coach Ron Rivera as new ownership begins making changes

 ASHBURN, Va.
-(AP) — The Washington Commanders fired coach Ron Rivera on Monday, according to a person with knowledge of the decision.
+(AP) — The Washington Commanders fired coach Ron Rivera on Monday, the first move of many expected by new owners as they put their stamp on the NFL franchise they bought last year.

-The person spoke on condition of anonymity because the move had not yet been announced.

 Washington made one playoff appearance, winning an uncharacteristically weak NFC East at 7-9 in 2020, during Rivera’s four seasons in charge of Washington’s football operations.
 He never had a winning season.